 The solutions are available in C++, Python, JavaScript, Android, iOS, and Coral.
 As of now, the majority of the solutions are available only in C++ (except KNIFT and IMT) followed by Android, with Python not too far behind.

 The other wrapper languages, too, are growing fast with a very active development state.
 As you can see, even though MediaPipe Framework is cross-platform, that does not imply the same for the solutions.
-MediaPipe is currently at alpha version 0.7.
+MediaPipe is currently at version 0.10.9 (as of 2024).
 We can expect the solutions to get more support with the beta releases.
 Following are some of the solutions provided by MediaPipe.

 Synchronization and Performance Optimization